The Counterintuitive Guide to Active Listening: Why Your Personality Type Sabotages Conversations (And How to Fix It)

 Your Brain’s Background Process: Relating everything to your own emotional experience

-What You Miss: Their story isn’t about you (shocking, we know)
+What You Miss: Their story is not about you

 The Dead Giveaway: You say “That reminds me of when I…” before they finish